Fxrialab/dandelion/README.md

 </pre>
 7. After done, do like reported on step 6
 <pre>
-$cp dandelion/Dockerfiles/bin/ddlion dandelion
+$cp dandelion/Dockerfiles/bin/ddlion ddlion
 </pre>
 <pre>
-$chmod +x dandelion
+$chmod +x ddlion
 </pre>
 <pre>
-$./dandelion build
+$./ddlion build
 </pre>
 8. After you see "Build complete!".
 You can use cyberduck/filezilla to connect to sftp **host: localhost, port: 2200** with **user: dandelion, pwd: w38T52007**.
 Then start upload the dandelion files into `/home/dandelion/www` folder.
 9. Now let start dandelion
 <pre>
-$./dandelion start
+$./ddlion start
 </pre>
 Thats all, now you can access via [http://demo.dandelion.net:8080/](http://demo.dandelion.net:8080/).